andrew/ultimate-awesome/README.md

 - [awesome-anomaly-detection](https://github.com/zhuyiche/awesome-anomaly-detection) - A complete list of papers on anomaly detection. .
 - [Awesome-3D-Object-Detection](https://github.com/TianhaoFu/Awesome-3D-Object-Detection) - Papers, code and datasets about deep learning for 3D Object Detection.
 - [awesome-vpn](https://github.com/udpsec/awesome-vpn) - 科学上网的有趣项目集锦，欢迎大家pr自己喜欢的项目到这里。.
+- [awesome-frameworkless](https://github.com/frameworkless-movement/awesome-frameworkless) - A collection of awesome things regarding Frameworkless.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
-- [awesome-frameworkless](https://github.com/frameworkless-movement/awesome-frameworkless) - A collection of awesome things regarding Frameworkless.
 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
 - [awesome-list](https://github.com/ityouknow/awesome-list) - Collect all  awesome about IT.
 - [awesome-background-subtraction](https://github.com/murari023/awesome-background-subtraction) - A curated list of background subtraction related papers and resources.
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
 - [awesome-blogCN-feeds](https://github.com/RSS-Renaissance/awesome-blogCN-feeds) - 优质的「独立中文博客」订阅列表.
+- [awesome-fediverse](https://github.com/emilebosch/awesome-fediverse) - A curated, collaborative list of awesome Fediverse resources.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.
-- [awesome-jsgames](https://github.com/proyecto26/awesome-jsgames) - A curated list of awesome JavaScript Games  🎮.
 - [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
 - [awesome-prolog](https://github.com/klaudiosinani/awesome-prolog) - Curated list of Prolog packages and resources.